xbokmd/plastilinn/public/plastilinn doc - Space X.md

 ### #solution Main solution - Features #** #>>>>>

 #feature Reusable first stage
 A component of Space X's rockets that is designed to be reused multiple times, reducing the cost of space launches.
-It is the first stage of the rocket that provides the initial thrust to lift the rocket off the ground.

 #feature Payload capacity
 The maximum weight or mass that a rocket can carry into space.
-It is an important factor in determining the types and sizes of satellites or spacecraft that can be launched.

 #feature Advanced avionics
 The electronic systems and components used in spacecraft and rockets for navigation, control, and communication.
-Advanced avionics technology allows for more precise and efficient operations in space missions.

 ### #solution Main solution - Roadmap #* #>>>>>